Low-fiber/low-residue diet

-A low-fiber diet is a low-residue diet eliminating dietary fiber in particle.
+A low-fiber diet is a low-residue diet eliminating dietary fiber in particular.
 The terms are not always distinguished, but when they are, a low-residue diet will include additional restrictions on foods such as dairy products, which do not contain fiber but do develop residue after digestion.

 If the problem lies with fermentable carbohydrates instead, the patient may be directed to a low-FODMAP diet.
 Some monotrophic diets, such as the carnivore diet, are implicitly low-residue, but may also sacrifice nutrition.